Wednesday, 8 June 2022

 Date of use: 6 September 1904

 Person (Recipient): Theodor Stephani (1879-1948), Photographer, Alt-Jonsdorf near Zittau, Saxony, Germany.
-A regional studio photographer active in the early 20th century.

-Object Type: Personal postcard (handwritten correspondence)
+Object Type: Business postcard (handwritten correspondence)

 Postal Features: German "Deutsches Reich" postage stamp; Hirschdorf postal cancellation (6 September 1904).